Okelm/okelm.github.io/content/blog/ramda/index.md

 )
 ```

-We can try a simple Vanilia js implememtation, and compare these two:
+We can try a simple Vanilla JS implementation, and compare the two:

 ```js
 const sumUpJS = element => type =>